grikdotnet/generics/README.md

 contain some runnable code.

 ### Why it is possible now
-* The problem with early implementations is that they slowed the code in runtime.
+1. Early implementations were slow.
+<br><br>
-* What changed: we have Opcache with inheritance cache in a standard installation now, and lots of memory in servers.
+What changed: we have Opcache with inheritance cache in a standard installation now, and lots of memory in servers.
 We can use it to avoid performance penalty.

-* PHPStan and Psalm provide static analysis for generic types defined in comments.
+2. PHPStan and Psalm provide static analysis for generic types defined in comments.
 They assist a lot, but they don't ensure type safety in runtime for the unexpected data.
+<br><br>
-* What changed: PHP is a compiled language with strict types now.
+What changed: PHP is a compiled language with strict types now.
 We can have type safety for arbitrary real-life data sets within an application itself, using native PHP functionality.
 This is different from validation of the code architecture with a stand-alone static analyser.

-* PHP does not allow symbols < and > as a part of class names, so the code `MyClass<Foo>` becomes incompatible with PHP syntax.
+3. PHP does not allow symbols < and > as a part of class names, so the code `MyClass<Foo>` becomes incompatible with PHP syntax.
+<br><br>
-* What changed: we've got Attributes and First-class callables.
+What changed: we've got Attributes and First-class callables.
 According to the [PHP manual](https://www.php.net/manual/en/language.attributes.overview.php):
 > With attributes the generic implementation of a feature and its concrete use in an application can be decoupled.

-* It is quite difficult to implement generics for arrays and interfaces.
+4. It is quite difficult to implement generics for arrays and interfaces.
 Good engineers hate incomplete solutions, and we are stuck.
+<br><br>
-* The major use case for generics is collections of records from a database or an API.
+The major use case for generics is collections of records from a database or an API.
 Let's do this part, as it use to happen in PHP.

 ### How it works